 Necessary Rationality and Necessary Knowledge of Strategies thus provide a more generic and fine-grained epistemic support for superrationality (Section \ref{section-superrationality}) than its original characterization by Hofstadter as a direct maximization of payoffs on the diagonal.
 These concepts were first described in philosophical papers \citep{Dupuy1992} \citep{Dupuy2000}\footnote{Dupuy uses the term ``essential prediction.''} and applied to games in extensive form with perfect information by \cite{Fourny2018}.
 However, we assume that the reader did not read these papers and explain these concepts in detail in this paper.

-We will finish the paper with examples, counter-examples, a review of non-Nashian literature as well as a few inclusion theorems on the specific case of symmetric games that connect the Perfectly Transparent Equilibrium (Necessary Rationality), Hofstadter's equilibrium (Superrationality) \citep{Hofstadter1983}, Halpern's and Pass's minimax rationalizability (Common Counterfactual Belief of Rationality) \citep{Halpern:2013aa}, as well as individual rationality as found in the commonly known folk theorems.
+We finish the paper with examples, counter-examples, a review of non-Nashian literature as well as a few inclusion theorems on the specific case of symmetric games that connect the PTE (Necessary Rationality), Hofstadter's equilibrium (Superrationality) \citep{Hofstadter1983}, Halpern's and Pass's minimax rationalizability (Common Counterfactual Belief of Rationality) \citep{Halpern:2013aa}, and individual rationality as found in the commonly known Folk theorems.